jvlad/zZshFramework/Readme.md

 Command line utilities for Zsh (Z-Shell) to work with files, strings, clipboard, git and other applications.

 ## User NOTE
 > These tools were developed, used and tested under MacOS.
-I'm not sure how well it plays in other environments.
+I'm not sure how well they'll play in other environments.
+Some of them will not for sure.

 ## Tested in environment